 What’s the best mass gainer supplement on the market, and what makes it so great?

-So What Mass Gainer Supplement Should I Choose?
+So What’s a Good Mass Gainer Supplement to Choose?

 Before we get into a few of my favourites, let me be up front about this: if you can avoid using a supplement, do it!
 They’re an extra expense, and I don’t think any supplement is as good as real food.